avdgaag/wally/README.md

     % heroku run mix ecto.migrate

-Of course, you could always change the app to use a `json` isntead of a `jsonb` column, which is less performant but easier to set up, as it requires only Postgres 9.3.
+Of course, you could always change the app to use a `json` instead of a `jsonb` column, which is less performant but easier to set up, as it requires only Postgres 9.3.